cash stack icon

 If you are approaching retirement another option to consider is potentially purchasing an annuity instead.

 One of the benefits of using equity release is that the cash is tax-free.
-This means that if you plan on gifting someone in the excess of £325,000 then equity release can bypass inheritance tax if certain criteria are met.
+This means that if you plan on gifting someone in the excess of £325,000 then equity release can be used to help bypass inheritance tax if certain criteria are met.

 The main condition to look out for is if an equity release borrower dies within seven years of making the gift, then inheritance tax charges will apply.
 While we encourage all readers to seek further advice from a tax expert, like Kellands Hale, more information can be found through our guide How does equity release affect inheritance?